melo/docker-perl-alt/README.md

 Perl module.
 Kudos to Shogo Ichinose for this.

-Your handlers should be placed in the `lambda-handlers/` of your project, or if you prefer, `/var/task`.
+Your handlers should be placed in the `lambda-handlers/` of your project.
 Make sure your `.pl` handlers are executable.

 A sample handler (named `functions.pl`) looks like this: